-The days are now warm to say the least, as we enjoy or swelter (depending on your view) through the summer temperature, although the sporadic rain in the region has been welcomed.
-For some, this is the perfect time for exploring Alice Springs and Central Australia.
+A great time of year to visit Alice Springs with cool night and early mornings (as we enjoy blue skies and 25°C days).
+The heat of the summer temperature is starting to fade, and the rain we had in the region has been welcomed and bodes well for some spectacular displays of wildflowers.
+This is one of the perfect times for exploring Alice Springs and Central Australia.
 With our vivid blue sky and glorious sunny days, the ‘Red Centre’ is the place to be.
-Just make sure you have plenty of bottled water on your exploration.
+Just make sure you have warm clothing and plenty of water on your exploration.

 Olive Pink Botanic Garden and Alice Springs Desert Park is a great place to start when exploring or enjoying this region, drop into the Alice Springs Reptile Centre to enjoy the many reptiles that you will see here out in the wild, then visits to some of the permanent waterholes dotted along the ranges.